nyc-crh/site/content/gallery/interview-with-jitu-weusi.md

 title: Interview with Jitu Weusi on Mayoral Control of New York City Schools (excerpt)
 author:
 citation: >
- "Interview with Jitu Weusi on Mayoral Control of New York City Schools," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/interview-with-jitu-weusi.
+ "Interview with Jitu Weusi on Mayoral Control of New York City Schools (excerpt)," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/interview-with-jitu-weusi.
 featured: interview-with-jitu-weusi.jpg
 featuredAlt: Still image from a tv talk show
 detailedDescr: